aurimontem/phs/week_1/README.md

 You should now feel comfortable navigating up and down directories (```cd```,
 ```ls```) as well as displaying the text in files (```cat```, ```head```,
 ```tail```).
 These tools are hardly scratching the surface of command line
-tools: wait for future weeks to learn, or check out the command line cheatsheet shell_cheatsheet.md in this directory if you are impatient.
+tools: wait for future weeks to learn more advanced tools, or check out the command line cheatsheet shell_cheatsheet.md in this directory if you are impatient.

 Since everything is just a file or a directory, we will now learn how to manipulate text using the text-editor ```vim```.